This section introduces basic terminology and concepts of nuclei. It also gives an overview of the ways that they can decay.

 However, the number of neutrons does have a secondary effect on the chemical properties, because it changes the mass of the nucleus.
 And the number of neutrons is of critical importance for the nuclear properties.
-To indicate the number of neutrons in a nucleus, the convention is to follow the element name by the “mass number, or “nucleon number” .
-It gives the total number of nucleons in the nucleus.
+Nuclei with the same number of neutrons are called “isotones.”
+How clever, to replace the p in isotopes with an n.

 For example, the normal hydrogen nucleus, which consists of a lone proton, is hydrogen-1.
-The deuterium nucleus, which also contains a neutron, is hydrogen-2, indicating that it contains two nucleons total.
+The deuterium nucleus, which contains both a proton and a neutron, is hydrogen-2, indicating that it contains two nucleons total.
 Because it has the same charge as the normal hydrogen nucleus, a deuterium atom behaves chemically almost the same as a normal hydrogen atom.
 For example, you can create water with deuterium and oxygen just like you can with normal hydrogen and oxygen.
 Such water is called “heavy water.”
-Don’t drink it, the difference in chemical properties is still sufficient to upset biological systems.
+Don’t drink it, however; the difference in chemical properties is still sufficient to upset biological systems.
 Trace amounts are harmless, as can be appreciated from the fact that deuterium occurs naturally.
-About 1 in 6,500 hydrogen nuclei in water on earth are deuterium ones.
+About 1 in 6 500 hydrogen nuclei in water on earth are deuterium ones.

 Sometimes the element symbol is also followed by the number of